RakshaMiglani/Compilathon/README.md

 # **Parallel Matrix Multiplication Compiler for pPIM Architecture**
-*A compiler toolchain that converts CPP-based matrix multiplication into optimized machine code for LUT-based Processing-in-Memory (pPIM) architectures*

----

 ## **🌐 Project Overview**
 This project automates the parallelization of matrix multiplication for **pPIM** (programmable Processing-in-Memory), a novel architecture that: